 - Buy the best tools you can afford (or “buy cheap buy twice”)

-- The only decent planes currently in production are from Lie Nielson (often abbreviated LN) or Lee Valley (LV) or – less frequently – Clifton (not abbreviated by anyone, but based in Sheffield – hooray!) and Quangsheng (a Chinese maker – cue much hand-wringing about the impact of knock-off Chinese goods on US industry)1)As we shall discover, bar some notably innovative work by Veritas, all modern plane designs are in fact copies of designs pioneered by Stanley at the end of the 19th Century
+- Very few companies still make decent planes, the two most notable being Lie Nielsen and Lee Valley (Veritas).
+Honourable mentions go to Clifton (Sheffield) and Quangsheng (a Chinese maker – cue much hand-wringing about the impact of knock-off Chinese goods on US industry, although s we shall discover, bar some notably innovative work by Veritas, all modern plane designs are in fact copies of designs pioneered by Stanley at the end of the 19th Century)

 - if you only buy one plane buy a low angled block plane from one of the above

 the first bit of advice is not contentious and is familiar from many walks of life, the second – well how are we non-experts to know any different? – and the third, although highly specific, was repeated so often that I concluded it must be fact.

-So I took up again my research, this time with a little more care, and eventually uncovered another view, vocally championed by Paul Sellers : you can – without much difficulty – get an old 04 smoothing plane for less than 30 quid and tune it to perform as well as an expensive new one.
+So I took up my research again, this time with a little more care, and eventually uncovered another view, vocally championed by Paul Sellers : you can – without much difficulty – get an old 04 smoothing plane for less than 30 quid and tune it to perform as well as an expensive new one.